 The best approach for both the property owner and the paving company is to get everything in writing.
 It will eliminate any chance of misunderstanding or miscommunication.

 7. Poor base or foundation:

 Most contractors will ask for a downpayment to secure the job and to purchase materials.
 A down payment of more than 50% of the estimated price should raise a red flag to the property owner.
 Most experienced contractors and pavement companies have a line of credit and do not need an advance or a down payment.
-It is a good idea for both parties to discuss the payment schedule in advanced.
+It is a good idea for both parties to discuss the payment schedule in advance.
 The property owner should make full payment when fully satisfied with the work.

 The contractors should always take into account the resources and the projects at hand before undertaking other contracts and committing the work deadlines and time-frame.
-They should also discuss the possibilities of delays or maybe the need of rescheduling with client before starting the job.
+They should also discuss the possibilities of delays or maybe the need of rescheduling with the client before starting the job.

 10. Old paving equipment:

 Any smart paving contractor looks to maximize their return in investment, meaning that they have to maximize the profits from each and every job.
 Sadly and often, they opt to use older and cheaper paving equipment.
 Some quickly realized that using this type of equipment can be more costly in the long run, by having to stop a job to perform maintenance or emergency repairs.
 This can have an adverse effect on the quality of the paving job, the morale of the paving technicians, and the bottom line (profits).

 To properly lay asphalt, it has to be done quickly, if the equipment is old or inefficient, it can delay the installation, which will affect the construction quality of the pavement.
 Clients have every right to complain if their paving job is delayed because of equipment breakdown.
 It is in the best interest of the paving company to keep a well-oiled fleet to complete paving jobs in a timely manner and provide quality work.